 Be a hero to your neighborhood!
 Give blood.
 Save lives.

-When you give blood at UCHealth Garth Englund Blood Center, the blood supplies Poudre Valley Hospital, Medical Center of the Rockies and Estes Park Medical Center.
+When you give blood at UCHealth Garth Englund Blood Center, the blood supplies Poudre Valley Hospital, Medical Center of the Rockies, Greeley Hospital and Longs Peak Hospital.

 Blood donor guidelines

 To donate blood, a person must be at least 18 years old (or 17 with a parent’s permission) and show photo identification.
 New blood donors must weigh at least 120 pounds and be in good health.
 Prior donors must weigh at least 110 pounds with no complications during previous donations.